nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - UniMate displays a message to show a helper message outlining the correct syntax and available sort options
 //@author

+**Use case: UC14 Compare calendars**

+**MSS**
+1. User requests to compare calendars
+2. User inputs and confirms the indices of the contacts they want to compare their calendars with
+3. UniMate displays the calendar showing the time periods where both the contacts and the user are free

+  Use case ends.

+**Extensions**

+- 2a.
+User inputs and confirms the tags of the contacts to identify who they want to compare their calendars with.

+  Use case resumes from step 3

+- 2b.
+User inputs the invalid arguments for the command.
+  - UniMate displays the user's calendar only, ignoring all the invalid arguments

 ### Non-Functional Requirements

 Project Constraints: